The Sternwheeler Gleaner

-- 1899, running from Bennett to Taku on Monday, Wednesday and Friday.
-Irving was in competition on this run with 2 smaller boats, the BL&K's OLIVE MAY, and Captain Johnson's MABEL F. (SDA,Sept.9).
+- September 9, 1899, running from Bennett to Taku on Monday, Wednesday and Friday.
+Irving was in competition on this run with 2 smaller boats, the BL&K's OLIVE MAY, and Captain Johnson's MABEL F. (Skagway Daily Alaskan).

 - July 6 1899, with the AUSTRALIAN and CLIFFORD SIFTON, standing by at the WP&YR spike-driving ceremony at Bennett.
 The AUSTRALIAN and GLEANER had brought 200 Klondikers to Bennett; loaded with $500,000 in gold, they were headed outside.